solidusio/solidus_paypal_braintree/README.md

 default configuration that gets created by overriding the private `build_default_configuration` method on `Spree::Store`.

+### Hosted Fields Styling
+You can style the Braintree credit card fields by using the `credit_card_fields_style` preference on the payment method.
+The `credit_card_fields_style` will be passed to the `style` key when initializing the credit card fields.
+You can find more information about styling hosted fields can be found [here.](https://developers.braintreepayments.com/guides/hosted-fields/styling/javascript/v3)

 ### 3D Secure

 This gem supports [3D Secure 2](https://developers.braintreepayments.com/guides/3d-secure/overview),